rjboer/PMFS/docs/FUNCTIONS.md

 Scans a directory and ingests each regular file as an attachment.

 ### (*ProjectType) AddAttachmentFromInput
-Moves a file from an input folder into the project's attachments and analyses it.
+Moves a file from an input folder into the project's attachments and analyzes it.

 ### (*ProjectType) AddAttachmentFromText
-Creates an attachment from text content and analyses it.
+Creates an attachment from text content and analyzes it.

 ### (*ProjectType) ActivateRequirementByID
 Marks the requirement with the given ID as active.